 Also, Roundtable invitations are not pre-sorted in alignment with any particular religious or non-religious perspective.
 Scholars from nearby universities and from a variety of academic departments, as well as specially-selected clergy and local business and community leaders, are invited: the result has been that a diversity of academic and religious and non-religious views are represented.

 How much does this cost to attend?
 This event is free for all who attend.
-This initiative has been sponsored and funded by a number of foundations and individuals, most notably the Templeton Religion Trust, a philanthropic catalyst for discoveries related to the big questions of human purpose and ultimate reality.
+This initiative has been sponsored and funded by a number of foundations and individuals, most notably the Templeton Foundation, a philanthropic catalyst for discoveries related to the big questions of human purpose and ultimate reality.

 The Providence Roundtable is co-chaired by: